cuongtv89ks/cuongtv89ks.github.io/_posts/2017-11-09-Smart-Wearable-Controlling-System-by-Hand-and-Fingers-Gesture-Recognition.md

 ---
 layout: post
-title: Smart Wearable Body Equilibrium Correction System with Mobile Device
+title: Smart Wearable Controlling System by Hand and Fingers Gesture Recognition
 description: "In recent decades, employees who worked in office suffered from bone diseases and muscle stress, mainly due to improper sitting posture.
 This study is proposed to develop a novel body equilibrium correction to meet solve such issue."
 tags: [healthcareSystem]
 categories: [Project]